Certificate in Business

 - There is an initial non-refundable application fee of $60.

 - Once admitted, Certificate in Business students follow the general registration procedures published each year by the Registrar's Office.
 After their initial registration, they are automatically eligible to register in future sessions (provided, of course, they remain in good standing).
-However, if they take some time off and want to return after an absence of three or more consecutive sessions (at least 12 months), they must reactivate their enrolment by submitting an "Application to Re-enrol" to Registrarial Services (Room AA 142).
-At this stage there is a re-enrolment fee, which is currently set at $24.
+However, if they take some time off and want to return after an absence of three or more consecutive sessions (at least 12 months), they must reactivate their enrolment by submitting an "Application to Re-enrol" to the Department of Management (Audrey Quirion, IC 240).
+At this stage there is a re-enrolment fee, which is currently set at $25.

 Graduation with Honours

-University of Toronto Scarborough certificate students will graduate with honours if their cumulative grade point average is 3.20 or better.
+U of T Scarborough Certificate in Business students will graduate with honours if their cumulative grade point average is 3.20 or better.